CDL Classes, Courses, and Curriculum

 Hands-On CDL Training

-Aside from classroom coursework, once you have your CDL learner's permit in hand you will need to complete your hands-on, behind-the-wheel truck driver training.
+Aside from classroom coursework, once you have your CDL learner's permit, you will need to complete hands-on, behind-the-wheel truck driver training.
 The hands-on portion of many CDL schools includes learning the following skills in an actual truck:

 • Truck and trailer backing